honeycombio/raas-hnytest/README.md

 # Honeycomb Refinery Cluster

-This repository has terraform and helm configurations to:
+This repository demonstrates best practices for using Helm to deploy Refinery, and Terraform to manage Honeycomb objects.

 1. Configure a Refinery cluster
 1. Install the Refinery